basnetsaroj/Vibration_plate/README.md

 ---

 **Author:**
-Saroj Basnet (Pulchowk Campus, IoE, TU)
+Saroj Basnet

+Currently extending the framework to include taper, twist, and rotational effects.